Respect for Human Rights

 We apply the concepts of the United Nations Guiding Principles on Business and Human Rights, which were adopted in June 2011, to our risk management and other activities.
 We also take steps to raise awareness of these principles among our employees.

-Guided by this approach, we clearly prohibit the violation of human rights (prohibit discrimination on the basis of race, gender, religion, creed, nationality, physical condition, illness, age or other unreasonable causes) and sexual harassment in our employment regulations, and have outlined punitive measures to be taken against those who engage in such conduct.
+Guided by this approach, we clearly prohibit the violation of human rights (prohibit discrimination on the basis of race, gender, religion, creed, nationality, physical condition, illness, age or other unreasonable causes) and sexual harassment (including discrimination or harassment based on sexual orientation or gender identity) in our employment regulations, and have outlined punitive measures to be taken against those who engage in such conduct.

 Excerpt from the ITOCHU Group Philosophy and Code of Conduct Booklet